 From a Traditional Chinese Medicine perspective, when supporting the liver (which energetically has the tendency to run hot and produce symptoms of anger and frustration), you’ll want to consume lots of green vegetables, which (for the most part) are cooling.
 Celery is both cooling and hydrating, a win win for often dry, sensitive, rosacea-prone skin.

 Preparing & starting

 After diving into Liver Rescue and reading about the benefits of celery juice, I was intrigued and willing to incorporate it in a cleanse.

 I started mentally preparing for the detox at the end of December 2018, cleaning my pantry of unhealthy foods and cutting down on wine and coffee.

-On January 1st, 2019, I was ready to start a 30-day cleanse incorporating celery juice every morning and some of the principles taught in Liver Rescue.
+On January 1st, 2019, I was ready to start a 30-day cleanse incorporating celery juice every morning and some of the principles taught in the Liver Rescue book.